Potosí: Colonial silver boom

 Founded in 1545 as a mining town, it soon produced fabulous wealth, and the population eventually exceeded 200,000 people.
 The city gave rise to a Spanish expression, still in use: valer un Potosí ("to be worth a Potosí"), meaning "to be of great value".
 The rich mountain, Cerro Rico, produced an estimated 60% of all silver mined in the world during the second half of the 16th century.

 Potosí miners at first mined the rich oxidized ores with native silver and silver chloride (cerargyrite) that could be fed directly into smelting furnaces.
 Especially successful were the small clay "flower pot" furnaces called guayras, which had been used by the Incas.
-But by 1565, the miners had exhausted the direct-smelting ore, and silver production plummeted.
-Silver production was revived by the introduction of the patio process, invented in Mexico in 1554.
+By 1565, the miners had exhausted the direct-smelting ore, and silver production plummeted.
+Silver production was revived by the introduction of the patio process, invented by Spanish merchant Bartolomé de Medina in 1554.
 The patio process used mercury amalgamation to extract silver from lower-grade ores, and those containing silver sulfide (argentite), as was typical of the unoxidized ores found deeper in the mountain.
 In 1609, another mercury amalgamation method, the pan amalgamation process was invented in Potosí, and proved better-adapted to the conditions at Potosí.

 Spanish American mines were the world's most abundant sources of silver during this time period.
 Spanish America's ability to supply a great amount of silver and China's strong demand for this commodity which the Spanish supplied via Latin American trade with the Philippines using the Manila Galleons, resulted in a spectacular mining boom.
 The true champion of this boom in the silver industry was indeed the Spanish crown.
 By allowing private-sector entrepreneurs to operate mines under license and placing high taxes on mining profits, the Spanish empire was able to extract the greatest benefits.
 An example of a tax that was levied includes the quinto, a 20% severance tax on gross value.
 From the raw materials extracted from the mines, coins called pieces of eight were fashioned at the Potosí mint.